 Fred Moten is a professor of performance studies and comparative literature at NYU.
 His latest book, written with Stefano Harney, is All Incomplete (Minor Compositions/Autonomedia, 2021).

+This event was postponed from January 2022 to January 2023.
 Information regarding registration and event details will be available soon.
 Join our mailing list to stay in the loop.

 May 5, 2021: Ibram X. Kendi